Philangr/python-mysql-quickstart-rename/README.md

 ### 1. Install MySQL (the database)

 Download and install MySQL Server from [dev.mysql.com](https://dev.mysql.com).
-- Set a root password during installation.
+- Set a root password during installation and remember it!
 - Make sure to pick the community version.
 - Run mySQL to begin hosting a database on your local machine.